Unconditional cash transfer

-Unconditional cash transfer (UCT) programs are philanthropic programs aim to reduce poverty by providing financial welfare without any conditions upon the receivers' actions.
+Unconditional cash transfer (UCT) programs are philanthropic programs that aim to reduce poverty by providing financial welfare without any conditions upon the receivers' actions.
 This differentiates them from conditional cash transfers where the government (or a charity) only transfers the money to persons who meet certain criteria.
 Unconditional cash transfers have developed on the premise that giving cash to citizens allows them to have autonomy over their own lives.

 Types

 Unconditional cash transfers could vary in a number of ways: